Menu

 Does the TypeScript playground work on mobile and Chromebooks?

 Yes.
-The TypeScript playground works on any modern browser — desktop, tablet, or mobile.
-Great for testing TS snippets from a Chromebook or iPad without installing Node or tsc.
+The TypeScript playground runs in any modern browser, on desktop, tablet or mobile.
+Useful for testing TS snippets from a Chromebook or iPad without installing Node or tsc.

 Does the TypeScript playground support stdin?

 Yes.
-The playground has a stdin input box — lines go to process.stdin after tsgo compiles your .ts and Node 24 executes it.
-Typed readline interfaces, process.stdin async iterators, and anything typed against @types/node's NodeJS.ReadStream all work the same as running your script locally.
+After tsgo compiles your .ts and Node 24 executes it, lines you type into the stdin box go to process.stdin.
+Typed readline interfaces, process.stdin async iterators, and anything typed against @types/node's NodeJS.ReadStream all behave the same as running your script locally.

 How do I learn TypeScript after trying the playground?

 Edit the sample TypeScript, press Run, and iterate.
-When you want structured practice, Coddy's interactive TypeScript course covers types, generics, interfaces, and advanced type-level programming.
+When you want something more structured, Coddy's interactive TypeScript course covers types, generics, interfaces, and advanced type-level programming.